aragon/evm-storage-proofs/readme.md

 # EVM Storage Proofs
-> aka Ethereum State Time Machine 🧙‍♂️
+> aka the Ethereum State Time Machine 🧙‍♂️

 EVM Storage Proofs allow to trustlessly prove a past storage value in a contract to other contracts.